What is Tax Planning?

-- Periodic Planning – Tax planning can either be of short or longer period of time, if done for less than 12 months is known as shorter period planning whereas planning done for more than 12 months is known as longer period planning.
-For example, there are short term and long-term capital gain taxes depending upon the holding period of assets/investments.
+- Periodic Planning – Tax planning can either be of short or longer period of time, if done for less than 12 months, is known as shorter period planning, whereas planning done for more than 12 months is known as longer period planning.
+For example, there are short term and long-term capital gains taxes depending upon the holding period of assets/investments.

 - Intended Planning – This method is based on loopholes in the tax laws and unexplored areas.

 Let’s take some examples to understand this concept.